nafilaac/nafilaac/README.md

 # Hi there, I'm Nafila 👋
 ## About me:
 - 🔭 I’m currently a fresh graduate of Biomedical Engineering ITS
-- 🌱 I’m learning Python, C, SQL, HTML, CSS, and Javascript
+- 🌱 I’m learning SQL, Python, Tableau, C, HTML, CSS, and Javascript
 - 👯 I’m looking to collaborate as Data Analyst and Data Scientiest
 - 💬 Ask me about anything
 - 📫 How to reach me: nafilacahya@gmail.com